-In the E.R.
-I was told I likely had meningitis, and a blood test was taken.
+In the E.R., I was told I likely had meningitis, and a blood test was taken.
 After the blood test results were inconclusive, they suggested a spinal tap.
 Not sure what was going on, I conceded.

-The spinal tap was nowhere near as painful as I expected—it was over quickly and I hardly felt a thing.
+The spinal tap was nowhere near as painful as I expected—it was over quickly, and I hardly felt a thing.
 I was told casually that I should lie on my back for at least 15 minutes following the procedure, and in my dazed state, they had me sign a consent form.

 I received a probable diagnosis of viral meningitis and was instructed to follow up with my doctor the next day.
 (Viral meningitis is usually much less severe than the life-threatening bacterial meningitis).
 After getting IV fluids and pain medication, and while still lying down, I began to feel a little better.
 The nurse returned about 20 minutes after the procedure and said I was okay to go home.
 I told her I had driven myself, and she said I was fine to drive back home.

-On the way home I quickly discovered I had made a mistake.
+On the way home, I quickly discovered I had made a mistake.
 I felt even more ill than I had when heading to the hospital.
 I developed a headache that I had never experienced before—it felt like my head was literally going to explode.
 When I finally did make it home, I collapsed on my front steps, screaming in pain.

-After several trips to the doctor, and being prescribed three different pain medicines and told the headache would likely go away, I finally was able to get a blood patch procedure done to cure the headache.
+After several trips to the doctor and being prescribed three different pain medicines and told the headache would likely go away, I finally was able to get a blood patch procedure done to cure the headache.
 I was never more thankful for life and good health than I was at that moment.
-I had become so depressed during the week that I was not able to take care of my two daughters, and had to depend on my parents and husband for help.
+I had become so depressed during the week that I was not able to take care of my two daughters and had to depend on my parents and husband for help.

 I'm writing this article because I never want anyone to have to go through what I did.
 Whether you have meningitis or another disorder that calls for a spinal tap as a diagnosis, you definitely don't want this headache on top of everything else.
 Find out what to watch out for and how to avoid going through what I had to.

-What is a Spinal Tap, and Who Needs One?
+What Is a Spinal Tap, and Who Needs One?

 A spinal tap, also known as a lumbar puncture, is a medical procedure through which cerebrospinal fluid is extracted from the spinal canal to be tested for certain diseases.
 While other conditions might be tested for via lumbar puncture, the most common reason a doctor may order one is to help diagnose meningitis, a serious infection of the meninges (protective membranes around the spinal cord) that can lead to permanent disability or death if not treated immediately.
-If someone arrives at a hospital with symptoms indicative of meningitis, such as sore neck, severe headache, and high fever, a spinal tap will probably be done right away.
+If someone arrives at a hospital with symptoms indicative of meningitis, such as a sore neck, severe headache, and high fever, a spinal tap will probably be done right away.

 Other Tests May Make a Spinal Tap Unnecessary

-Usually, tests such as these, along with an evaluation of other symptoms, is done first when you arrive at the hospital.
-If you have some symptoms of meningitis but not others, and score negative on both physical tests along with no elevated white blood cell count, your doctor may be able to reasonably rule out the disease.
+Usually, tests such as these, along with an evaluation of other symptoms, are done first when you arrive at the hospital.
+If you have some symptoms of meningitis but not others and score negative on both physical tests along with no elevated white blood cell count, your doctor may be able to reasonably rule out the disease.
 Some may order a spinal tap even if not all arrows are pointing to meningitis, just to cover all their bases.

 If You Do Get a Spinal Tap, You Need to Do These Things